Version 0.28: This article may not be up to date for the latest stable release of Crawl.

-Pros: Autoexplore's biggest benefit lies in the fact that it forces you to pause after discovering an enemy.
+- Autoexplore forces you to pause after discovering an enemy.
 Careless manual movement may result in you taking a step or two before reacting to the new threat, wasting your opportunities to attack at range or flee, and possibly giving the enemy free attacks against you.
 This is especially true when opening doors or turning blind corners.
-This advantage is meaningless if you're paying careful attention, but fingers do slip on occasion.
+Note that the shift-direction command will also stop whenever something "interesting" is found.

 Also, autoexplore hits some technical hurdles in certain branches.
 In particular, the tides in the Shoals result in erratic behavior, and autoexploring the Abyss results in a lot of fruitless backtracking as you re-explore areas you just forgot about.